 The pen can be a pencil just a single pixel wide, or it can be a brush 20 times wider.

 And it can even change colors as you draw.

 In Gyroid mode you can paint with a brush that draws small spiroids as you paint.

 They’re beautiful.
-And you can print them and save them to your photo album.
-(So you can email or message them to you friends).
+And you can print them, save them, and share them.
+(So you can impress your friends).

 Round discs with pen and paper is old school.
 Go new school with Spiroids and have even more fun.